Jaishankar's veiled attack on Pakistan, says 'epicentre' of terrorism located close to India

 He said, "We spoke at length on the threats to international peace and security that are posed by terrorism, including its cross-border practices, violent extremism, radicalisation and fundamentalism."

-Jaishankar further added that the effects of terrorism can't be contained within a region especially.
-He said that "when they are deeply connected to narcotics and illegal weapons trade, and other forms of international crime".
+Jaishankar further added that the effects of terrorism can't be contained within a region "when they are deeply connected to narcotics and illegal weapons trade, and other forms of international crime".

 The foreign minister further added that "since the epicentre is located so close to India, naturally our experiences and insights are useful to others."